 - When out on the trail, always make sure you have a hike plan (tell someone where you are going and when you will be back), have water, and your essentials including a basic first aid kit and sun protection.

-If you need a little motivation, consider becoming a Hiking Merit Badge counselor with your local scout troop or joining the Minnesota DNR Hiking Club.
-Both will give you opportunities to get out to places you may not have ventured out to before and have built in milestones to keep you going!
+If you need a little motivation, consider joining the Minnesota DNR Hiking Club.
+This may give you opportunities to get out to places you may not have ventured out to before and have built in milestones to keep you going!

 If you are planning a longer hiking or backpacking trip, a good rule is to make sure your pack weight doesn’t exceed 25-30% of your body weight (even less is better!) and to get used to hiking about what you’d expect per day on your trip.
 There’s a ton of stuff out there on the internet…but practicing and getting your body ready will help you get all of the kinks worked out in your gear so you have more fun!